KarimDahawy/Behavioral-Cloning/README.md

 ![alt text][image1]

-Finally I have modified Nvidia model and used it in training my model, For details about this version, see this [section](#2-final-model-architecture)
+Finally I have modified Nvidia model and used it in training my model, For details about this version, Check [Final Model Architecture](#2-final-model-architecture)

 #### 2. Attempts to reduce overfitting in the model